bouwe77/temba/README.md

       if (resource === 'movies' && body.title.startsWith('Star Trek'))
         return { ...body, genre: 'Science Fiction' }

+      // Throw a regular error for a 500 Internal Server Error status code if (resource === 'foobar') {
+        throw new Error('Something went foobar')
+      }

-      // Do not allow Pokemons to be created: 400 Bad Request if (resource === 'pokemons') {
+      // Throw a custom error to specify the status code if (resource === 'pokemons') {
-        throw new Error('You are not allowed to create new Pokemons', 400) }
+        throw new TembaError('You are not allowed to create new Pokemons', 400) }

       // If you end up here, void will be returned, so the request will just be saved.